Dear Bob and Betsy,

-Some premium underlayments will have ratings that exceed these strict IIC and STC ratings made by most condo/apartment associations.
-Brands such as Kronoswiss, Roberts, Quick Step, and Floor Muffler are all perfect underlayments for your condo or apartment.
+Some premium underlayment will have ratings that exceed these strict IIC and STC ratings made by most condo/apartment associations.
+Brands such as Kronoswiss, Roberts, Quick Step, and Floor Muffler are all perfect underlayment for your condo or apartment.
 Let’s take a look at the wide selection available to you!

 This underlayment is manufactured by Roberts.
 It is 3mm thick and comes in either 100 sq.ft. rolls, or 360 sq.ft. jumbo rolls, which are perfect for contractors looking to cover many apartments quickly.
 The STC Rating is 66db, and the IIC Rating is 67db.
 It inclused a 3″ overlap and self-adhesive strip to make installation even easier.
 This underlayment also has a pre-attached vapor barrier to protect floors from moisture escaping concrete subfloors.
 The recycled fiber construction adds extra insulation and cushioning to make both residents, and downstairs neighbors happy!